kgururaj/GenomicsDB_wiki/Bug-report.md

 * The git commit id of the GenomicsDB source used

 Attach the following to the Github issue:
-* The exact executable/library binary used to produce the core dump file (compress with gzip)
+* The exact executable/library binary used to produce the core dump file (compress with gzip first)
-* The compressed core dump file
+* The gzip compressed core dump file

 **WARNING**: the core dump contains program state at the time of the crash - this means that it will contain a small amount of the original data (from the TileDB/GenomicsDB array or VCF files).
 It is **YOUR RESPONSIBILITY** to ascertain that uploading core dump files to the public GenomicsDB Github repo isn't a violation of your institute policies and regulations.